-A number of new standards and amendments to standards and interpretations are effective for annual periods beginning after 1 January 2014:
+A number of new standards and amendments to standards and interpretations are effective for financial year beginning on or after 1 January 2016:

 • Amendment to MFRS 116 'Property, plant and equipment' and MFRS 138 'Intangible assets' (effective from 1 January 2016) clarify that the use of revenue-based methods to calculate the depreciation and amortization of an item of property, plant and equipment and intangible are not appropriate.
 This is because revenue generated by an activity that includes the use of an asset generally reflects factors other than the consumption of the economic benefits embodied in the asset.